robbert-vdh/yabridge/README.md

   applications not launched through a terminal.
 To check whether everything's set up correctly you could run `which yabridge-host.exe` in a terminal.
 If it is, then that should print a path to `yabridge-hsot.exe`.

+- If you're using the symlink installation method and you're seeing multiple duplicate instances of the same plugin, or after opening one plugin every subsequent plugin opens as another instance of the first plugin you've opened, then your VST host is not sandboxing individual plugins.
+If you're using Bitwig Studio, make sure the '_Individual_' plugin hosting mode is enabled and all of the checkboxes in the list of sandboxing exceptions are left unchecked.

 - Sometimes left over Wine processes can cause problems.
 Run `wineserver -k` to terminate Wine related in the current or default Wine prefix.